Bag | Store | Weight |

 8.2 z-test

-and the probability of getting a z-score that low is 0.0065.
+Additionally, the probability of getting a z-score that low is 0.0065.
 Recall that the normal distribution has some unique properties and we can find out the proportion of scores that fall in the tails.
-While you may have used table like the previous link in past courses, computers can easily determine the exact quantity (e.g., pnorm() in R).
-Such that:
+While you may have used table like the previous link in past courses, computers can easily determine the exact quantity (e.g., pnorm()

-It falls at the 0.65th percentile.
-So out of 1000 samples of six bags of chips drawn from the distribution of mean 200 and SD of 6, we would get a score this low or lower less than 7 times.
+Hypothetically, out of 1000 samples of six bags of chips drawn from the distribution of \(\mu=200\) and \(\sigma=6\), we would get a score as low as our sample mean or lower less than 7 times.
 Our sample is very unlikely if Lays is telling the truth!

 You just did a z-test.
 Let’s run it in R to ensure we get the same numbers!
 Recall our data: